Abdullah-AlQahtani/SummarizeBooks/README.md

-# Books Summarize

-Book Summaries “Project Three
+## Book Summaries “Project Three"
-    ”Working as a group for the third project of the Web Development Immersive, we created a full-stack web application using Ruby on Rails, PostgreSQL, HTML, CSS, JavaScript, AJAX and APIs that helped users summarize books using their voices.
+    Working as a group for the third project of the Web Development Immersive, we created a full-stack web application using Ruby on Rails, PostgreSQL, HTML, CSS, JavaScript, AJAX and APIs that helped users summarize books using their voices.
 A user can keep track of what books